Jessie Reyez: Being Human in Public (2018–2019)

-Before Love Came to Kill Us (2020–2022)
+Before Love Came to Kill Us (2020–2021)

 Reyez received her first Grammy nomination, when Being Human in Public was nominated for Best Urban Contemporary Album at the 2020 Grammy Awards.
 Reyez opened for Billie Eilish on her Where Do We Go? world tour, with some of the dates postponed due to COVID-19 pandemic.
 She was also booked to perform for the first time at Coachella festival, which was also postponed due to the pandemic.

 Reyez released her debut studio album, Before Love Came to Kill Us, on March 27, 2020.
 The album includes collaborations with Eminem and 6lack, with the deluxe edition including additional features from Rico Nasty, Melii, JID, and A Boogie wit da Hoodie.
 The album was preceded by the single "Love in the Dark" and also included previous singles "Figures" and "Imported".
 Before Love Came to Kill Us debuted at #13 on the Billboard 200 and was short-listed for the 2020 Polaris Music Prize.

 Reyez was nominated for two awards at the 2020 Juno Awards: Artist of the Year and R&B/Soul Recording of the Year (for "Feel It Too" with Tory Lanez and Tainy), winning the latter award.
 The music video for Reyez's song "Far Away" won the 2020 Prism Prize, with director Peter Huang winning the $20,000 award.
 Reyez was featured in Beyoncé's musical film Black Is King, which premiered on Disney+ in July 2020.

-She received nominations for five awards at the 2021 Juno Awards: Artist of the Year, Songwriter of the Year, and R&B/Soul Recording of the Year (for Before Love Came to Kill Us), with two of her music videos nominated Video of the Year.
+She received nominations for five awards at the 2021 Juno Awards: Artist of the Year, Songwriter of the Year, and Juno Award for R&B/Soul Recording of the Year (for Before Love Came to Kill Us), with two of her music videos nominated Video of the Year.
 "No One's in the Room" which was directed by Emma Higgins, ended up taking the prize.